PKoopmann/pkoopmann.github.io/wedding-in-progress/Food.md

 # Food

 The food on the wedding day might not be what you are used to.
-This is why we think it's a good idea to share with you beforehand.
+This is why we think it's a good idea to share details with you beforehand.

 ### Dinner with three courses (adults):